melissaboiko/show-font-mode/README.md

 Emacs mode to display in the modeline the low-level font being used at point, along with its effective pixel dimensions or other properties.

-Also provided is `show-font-mode-make-overlay`, which will paint each on-screen font in a different tint.
+Also provided is `show-font-mode-overlay`, which will paint each on-screen font in a different tint.
 This should help debug unwanted fallback fonts.